Polk Bros. Foundation Grantmaking Guidelines

 Our Process and Timeline

 Detailed information about applying to the Foundation is available on the Our Process page.
-There are no deadlines for the submission of proposals to Polk Bros.
-Foundation.
-Applications are accepted year-round, scheduled in the order in which they are received, and considered at quarterly board meetings in February, May, August and November.
+Polk Bros.
+Foundation accepts applications year-round and recommends keeping the timing noted in the charts on Our Process page in mind.
+We review applications in the order in which they are received, and consider them at quarterly board meetings in February, May, August and November.
 We generally recommend completing your two-phase application three to four months prior to the date of the board meeting.

 The Foundation also has a small grants program that makes grants of up to $25,000 to organizations with limited funding histories and annual expenses of between $75,000 and $500,000.
 Organizations can generally receive up to five consecutive grants through the small grants program.